Whales in Alaska.

 male 30 years (50 to 60 years)

-Travel speeds: max - 35 mph for short durations, typical
+Travel speeds: max - 35 mph for short durations though they typical average 4 to 6 mph.

 Typical submersion times: Averages 10-30 seconds